zero-to-prod/data-model/README.md

     'default' => 'value',
-    'required', // Throws an exception if the element is missing 'nullable', // sets the value to null if the element is missing ])]
+    'required', // Throws an exception if the element is missing 'nullable', // sets the value to null if the element is missing
+     // The callable to instantiate the class
+     'via' => [MyClass::class, 'staticMethod'] // or 'my_func',
+])]
 ```